bhisaac/5eFP/5eFP-SRD.md

 Sometimes HQs create satellite locations within the world map.
 Treat satellite locations as extensions of HQ.
 PCs can spend their downtime in HQ or within one of HQ's satellite locations, which may provide alternative benefits.
 Satellite locations are less secure than HQ, but remain relatively safe and protected, provided PCs meet HQ's upkeep costs.
 Local circumstances, conditions, and disturbances can affect the safety and protection offered by HQ.
 A temporary suspension of HQ protection results in PCs losing the ability to rest and repair.
 Coins spent on rest and repairs are lost during these circumstances.

 ## Game Session Start
-You always begin the game at HQ.
+Unless stated otherwise, you always begin the game at HQ.

 You begin the game by revealing the HQ world map tile to all players.
 Place the HQ tile at the world map center tile position, reading any read-aloud text listed in your setting handbook for the start of the game.

 ## Game Session End
-You always end the game at HQ.
+Unless stated otherwise, you always end the game at HQ.
 The following occurs when PCs return to HQ:
 1. All ongoing encounter powers, abilities, and features end.
 2. PCs may pay 1 Coin for rest and repairs.
 3. PCs take one downtime round (worker placement) by placing their token on a building within HQ (or linked through HQ at a satellite location).